thu105/NimGame/README.md

   * NimBoard.java is implemented.
 * List of unfinished features:
   * NimClient.java is in the process
-  * Have not started on NimServer.java and ClientHandler.java
   * Will implement an AI for clients to play against if there is enough time.